Matt Preston: Other television work

-Preston has also made numerous other appearances on TV shows including multiple appearances on The Project, Good News Week, Studio 10, The Living Room, The Circle, Rove Live, This Week Live, All Star Family Feud and Chris & Julia's Sunday Night Takeaway (all Network 10), ADbc and The Blue List (SBS), Compass (ABC), Today and Postcards (both Nine Network) and Coxy's Big Break (Seven Network).
-He was also chosen as the secret reviewer in the first season of Channel Seven's My Restaurant Rules.
+Preston has made numerous other appearances on TV shows, including The Project, Good News Week, Studio 10, The Living Room, The Circle, Rove Live, This Week Live, All Star Family Feud and Chris & Julia's Sunday Night Takeaway (all Network 10), ADbc and The Blue List (SBS), Compass (ABC), Today and Postcards (both Nine Network) and Coxy's Big Break (Seven Network).
+He was chosen as the secret reviewer in the first season of Channel Seven's My Restaurant Rules.
 Preston has also taken small acting roles on Offspring (Network 10), Lowdown (ABC), The Bold And The Beautiful (Network 10) and Neighbours (Network 10).
-Previously, he has appeared on an episode of Lonely Planet Six Degrees.
+Previously, he appeared on an episode of Lonely Planet Six Degrees.

-On 23 October 2019, it was announced that Preston and fellow MasterChef Australia judge Gary Mehigan would join Manu Feildel in 2020 with a new show called Plate of Origin on Seven Network after the two jumped ship from Network 10.
-In 2022, it was announced that Preston would be joining the twelfth season of Seven Network's My Kitchen Rules as a judge and co-host alongside returning judge Manu Feildel.
-Preston and international food icon Nigella Lawson were brought in to replace previous judge Pete Evans, who was sacked from the show because of controversial comments he made.
+On 23 October 2019, it was announced that Preston and fellow MasterChef Australia judge Gary Mehigan would join Manu Feildel in 2020 with a new show called Plate of Origin on Seven Network after the two left Network 10.
+In 2022, it was announced that Preston would join the twelfth season of Seven Network's My Kitchen Rules as a judge and co-host alongside returning judge Manu Feildel.
+Preston and international food icon Nigella Lawson were brought in to replace previous judge Pete Evans, who was sacked from the show for making controversial comments.

 In August 2022, Preston was revealed to be the Gnome on the fourth season of Network 10's The Masked Singer Australia.
-He was one of two wildcard contestants, and was introduced in round three, however was eliminated the same round after only one performance.
+He was one of two wildcard contestants, and was introduced in round three.
+However, he was eliminated the same round after only one performance.
 In May 2023, he was announced as one of the celebrity contestants competing on the twentieth season of Dancing with the Stars Australia, and was partnered with Jessica Raffa.
-However, on 2 July 2023, on the third episode, he withdrew from the series after sustaining an ankle injury during dancing rehearsals, making him the first contestant to leave the competition.
+On 2 July 2023, on the third episode, he withdrew from the series after sustaining an ankle injury during dancing rehearsals, making him the first contestant to leave the competition.

-Vogue Entertaining + Travel and delicious
+Print media

-Matt has been contributing to Australia's leading glossy food magazines, writing about restaurants, chefs and leading culinary destinations.
+Preston has contributed to Australia's leading glossy food magazines, writing about restaurants, chefs and leading culinary destinations.
 The role has taken him to more than 30 regions across Australia and the world.

-Epicure and The Age

-Matt began regularly contributing to the Epicure food section of The Age in February 2000.
-He wrote a weekly review of a cafe or ethnic eatery in his 'Unexplored' column in Epicure and in 2009 he wrote a weekly column in The Age on Saturday's A2 section.
+He began regularly contributing to the Epicure food section of The Age in February 2000.
+He wrote a weekly review of a cafe or ethnic eatery in his 'Unexplored' column in Epicure.
+In 2009 he wrote a weekly column in The Age on Saturday's A2 section.
 Preston also contributes cover stories to Epicure, for which he has won a number of awards.